vaseghisam/mozart-dice-game-learning-2026/README.md

 The repository license applies only to the original code in this project.
 It does not automatically apply to third-party WAV files, soundfonts, notation files, or historical musical material.

+## Documentation

+For a fuller explanation of the mathematical model, learning procedures, limitations, and possible extensions, see [DOCUMENTATION.md](DOCUMENTATION.md).

 ## License

 The original code in this repository is released under the MIT License.